 Ensure efficient compute resources on Amazon SageMaker

-October 2022: This post was reviewed and updated for messaging and accuracy.
+October 2022: This post was reviewed and updated for accuracy.

 The adaptability of Amazon SageMaker allows you to manage more tasks with fewer resources, resulting in a faster, more efficient workload.
 SageMaker is a fully managed service that allows you to build, train, deploy, and monitor machine learning (ML) models.
 Its modular design lets you pick and choose the features that suit your use cases at different stages of the ML lifecycle.
 SageMaker offers capabilities that abstract the heavy lifting of infrastructure management and provide the agility and scalability you desire for large-scale ML activities with different features and a pay-as-you-use pricing model.

 In this post, we outline the pricing model for SageMaker and offer some best practices on how you can optimize your cost of using SageMaker resources to effectively and efficiently build, train, and deploy your ML models.
 Understanding the cost structure allows you more control over achieving your ML goals within your budget.
 In addition, the post offers programmatic approaches for automatically detecting and stopping idle resources.
 This can save money by preventing unused instances—which often go unseen—from idling in the background and incurring cost.